 Library and reading literacy are enhanced by lessons on such topics as student book talks, librarian book talks, the parts of a book, newspapers and magazines, art and illustrations with an artist and/or author focus, reference materials exploration (including geography and maps), poetry, and non-fiction.

 In middle school, language arts and social studies are integrated into the humanities curriculum.
 The humanities program organizes the topics students study around four of the Quaker values—peace, justice, equality, and integrity.
 Each year, reading, writing, and social studies are approached and studied through the lens of one value and its corresponding guiding questions.
 Each year also focuses on specific reading and writing genres through assigned reading and writing activities.
 Students explore genres of their choice through their independent book choices and free-choice writing pieces.

-FSM does not have a formal middle school library program.
+FSMN does not have a formal middle school library program.
 Middle school students have access to the library throughout the school day to search for materials supporting class work and personal interest.
 The librarian responds to humanities and other teacher recommendations to build the collection in areas that are relevant to middle school.
-FSM has a substantial collection of contemporary young adult literature.
+FSMN has a substantial collection of contemporary young adult literature.

 Fifth and Sixth Grade Values, Guiding Questions, and Genre Studies

 - Guiding Questions.
 How does understanding of and experience with people of other cultures impact the way we think of and interact with them?
 How and why do ideas about equality differ within and between cultures?
 How far should people go for freedom and equality?